jlc06/FinalDataProject/README.md

 Initial tools for web scraping and cleaning will be python, pandas and jupyter notebook Machine learning tools will be scikit learn
-Database tools we use are SQL and PostgreSQL
+Database tools we use are SQL and PostgreSQL Additional database tools to be used are SQLAlchemy and AWS